cerb/cerb.github.io/_guides/integrations/slack/slash-commands.md

 You can use any web-based technology to process these POST requests and send a response back to Slack.

-Cerb makes this process really simple with its [webhooks plugin](/docs/webhooks).
-This plugin enables Cerb to listen for arbitrary webhook requests and route them to bots.
+Cerb makes this process really simple with its [webhooks](/docs/webhooks) [plugin](/docs/plugins/).
+You can install it from the [Plugin Library](/docs/plugins/#library).
+The plugin enables Cerb to listen for arbitrary webhook requests and route them to bots.
 Bot behaviors can process a request, perform actions in Cerb or interact with third-party services, and then send an appropriate response back to the caller.

 ## Create the bot behavior in Cerb